madhunive701-arch/Three-Phase-Power-Measurement-/README.md

 RESULT:

-Thus, the measurement of power is simulated  and validated.
+Thus, the measurement of power is simulated  and validated in virtual labs